A non-credit version of the program is available through Coursera starting September 12th.

 For UAlberta students:

-Paleontology: Early Vertebrate Evolution is a four-lesson course teaching a comprehensive overview of the origin of vertebrates.
+Theropod Dinosaurs and the Origin of Birds is a five-lesson course teaching a comprehensive overview of the origins of birds.

 Register now on Coursera